Merci-chao/userChrome.js/README.md

 **Version 4.4**
 - New
-	- Add `showScrollShadow`: Show shadow on the top and bottom edges when the tab bar is scrollable, to align with the interface design of Firefox.
+	- Adds `showScrollShadow`: Show shadow on the top and bottom edges when the tab bar is scrollable, to align with the interface design of Firefox.
-	- Add `animateTabMoveShiftKeyToPause`: When pressing `Shift` key, pause the drag & drop animation and show the drop indicator instead.
+	- Adds `animateTabMoveShiftKeyToPause`: When pressing `Shift` key, pause the drag & drop animation and show the drop indicator instead.
 Note: Drop position may not behave as expected in certain scenarios due to Firefox bugs.
-	- Add `smartWindowButtonOnNavBar` (Firefox 149+): Move the Firefox Smart Window switching button to the navigation toolbar.
+	- Adds `smartWindowButtonOnNavBar` (Firefox 149+): Move the Firefox Smart Window switching button to the navigation toolbar.
 Forcibly activated when `tabsAtBottom` is enabled.
 - Improvements
-	- Add extra dragging space above the tab bar for easier scrolling and dragging (only when the tab bar is not the topmost).
+	- Adds extra dragging space above the tab bar for easier scrolling and dragging (only when the tab bar is not the topmost).
-	- Update compatibility with:
+	- Updates compatibility with:
 		- Firefox Smart Window feature;
 		- Firefox 149.
 	- When `tabsAtBottom` is enabled:
 		- The extra dragging space below the tab bar is ensured;
-		- Move the DLP button to the navigation toolbar.
+		- Moves the DLP button to the navigation toolbar.
 - Fix
 	- Drag & drop problems in special cases.

 **Version 4.3.1**
 - Improvements
-	- Display a pin/unpin icon next to the drop indicator to identify dragging to pin/unpin.
+	- Displays a pin/unpin icon next to the drop indicator to identify dragging to pin/unpin.
-	- Update for Firefox 149.
+	- Updates for Firefox 149.
 - Fixes
 	- Firefox might freeze after drag-and-drop in special case of having many pinned tabs and the window was narrow.
 	- Could not rearrange pinned tabs in some cases when the tab bar was scrollable.